ScryptSnake/GoogleMapsWrapper/README.md

 The consumer of the configuration is the engine and uses the key directly to create *KeyedRequests*.

  #### Security Note / Keyed Requests:
->A user’s API key should be contained within the IConfiguration passed at the application entry point.
+>A userâ€™s API key should be contained within the IConfiguration passed at the application entry point.
 The engine takes the config as a constructor parameter and therefore has access to the key.
 When requests are created and passed to the engine for sending, the provided requests Uri does not contain the key.
 Likewise, when a response is returned from the engine, the SentRequest property (stored request) of the response